rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - `symbol_`: `string` type of argument representing the symbol if the base lego
 - `type_`: `string` type of argument representing the type of the base lego

-In order to properly initiate the inherited smart contract, our smart contract needs to accept the arguments, mentioned above, in the `constructor` and pass them to `RMRKBaseStorageImpl`:
+In order to properly initialize the inherited smart contract, our smart contract needs to accept the arguments, mentioned above, in the `constructor` and pass them to `RMRKBaseStorageImpl`:

 ````solidity